 - You need to work in the public sector (federal, state, local government, tribal organizations, AmeriCorps, and Peace Corps).
 This may include military service, law enforcement, public school teachers and admin, and public health careers.

-- The keys to forgiveness: Must be a federal direct loans (if your loans are not federal direct loans, consolidate your FEDERAL loans to direct loans), make 120 on time payments (10 years), majority of payments must be based on an income-driven plan (you can change this, if you are not using it currently), and work at least 30 hours per week.
+- The keys to forgiveness: Must be a federal direct loans (if your loans are not federal direct loans, consolidate your FEDERAL loans to direct loans), make 120 payments (10 years), majority of payments must be based on an income-driven plan (you can change this, if you are not using it currently), and work at least 30 hours per week.

 - If your loans are already federal direct loans, complete the Employment Certification for Public Service Loan Forgiveness form to confirm your employment qualifies and EVERY YEAR AFTER.
 This form verifies that you have completed your employment required for the program each year.
 Completing this form requires you to fill in some parts and your employer to fill out the rest.
 While this is not a requirement, it is helpful for your servicer to track your eligibility.